 They also might start giving away possessions, get their will in order, contact people to "make amends," or appear suddenly calm, given their previous behavior.
 There is a common misconception that if we ask someone if they've been thinking about suicide, we might put the idea in their head or drive them to do it.
 This is untrue.
 Often, being asked causes great relief for a person who's been thinking about it.

 You can try saying something like this, "It's not uncommon for people to have suicidal thoughts when experiencing depression.
 Have you been thinking about killing yourself?"

-4. DON'T Go MIA or give up on them (without talking to them about it first).
+8. Don't go MIA or give up on them (without talking to them about it first).

 If you've reached your limits, talk to them about it.
 Say something like, "I really want to be here to support you, but I'm feeling powerless/ unequipped/ stretched.
 I don't want to lose this relationship.
 How can we find a way to make things more sustainable?"
 Often, if you're feeling exhausted in supporting them, it's a sign they don't have enough other supports in their life.
 Help them connect to resources so you're not the sole support.

-5. DON'T neglect yourself in the process!
+9. Most importantly, don't neglect yourself in the process.

 Supporting others can be mentally and emotionally exhausting.
 Often, we find ourselves focusing all our energy on our friend or loved one, and we wind up neglecting ourselves in the process.
 Especially for those whose partners, close friends, or family members are experiencing depression, I encourage you to seek your own therapy.
-Be kind to yourself—Make sure you're practicing self-care and self-compassion, and are getting the support you need from others as well.
+(There are also ways to be in a relationship when you both have depression.)